Scheduling Your LLM Reinforcement Learning with Reasoning Trees: Experiment

 \textbf{Baselines} For the throughout comparison, we compare our method against 7 baselines, including standard GRPO \citep{1.6_grpo}, SimpleRL-Zoo \citep{2.2_rlvr}, Eurus-PRIME\citep{4_10_Eurus_prime}, OPO \citep{hao2025policy}, ACC (curriculum learning based on accuracy, using sigmoid weighting), LPPO~\citep{chen2025data}, and Seed-GRPO~\citep{chen2025seed}.

 \textbf{Our Methods} Re-Schedule is implemented with two weighting schemes: `linear' and `sigmoid'.
 Unless otherwise specified, the reasoning trees in our experiments are constructed with a branching factor of $k=4$, a maximum depth of $d=4$, and a token interval of $l=200$.
 The weighting schemes are defined as follows: 1.
 The `linear' scheme uses $\gamma(t) = t/T$; 2.
 The `sigmoid' scheme uses $\gamma(t) = \sigma \left(\left( \frac{t}{T} - 0.5 \right) \right)$.
 For both, we set the total number of epochs $T=10$.
+Details of the training setup can be found in the Appendix \ref{exp_main}.